sonic-net/SONiC/doc/k8s/k8s.md

 - support switching between standalone mode and cluser mode in runtime
     - at least switching from standalone to cluster mode
 - support cluster joining mechanism for newly added switch
+    - ideally this should be done automatically when a new switch boots up
 - support cluster leaving mechanism
 - support rolling update and rollbacking of containers runnning inside SONiC
 - support various SONiC versions in the cluster